Ethanboyz/Bittorrent-Client/README.md

 ## Logs (may or may not be maintained...)

+- 5/12: when adding new peers, connect attempts can now timeout.
+This gives flexibility for the client to connect only to peers it can actually connect to, instead of forcing it to attempt to connect to the entire swarm.
+Code now runs up until the main loop, where after removing a peer, it segfaults somewhere.
 - 5/12: completed implementation to handle incoming piece messages
 - 5/12: Tracker scrape convention implemented for HTTP and HTTPS (Priya)
 - 5/11: tried to create a "cohesive-ized" btclient executable that starts to idealize how we want components to talk to each other -- I think this should be area of debugging so we know which components need their logic rechecked.